Bernard Tomic: 2015: Third ATP title and top 20

 His next tournament was the Japan Open where he retired whilst down a set against Steve Johnson.
 Tomic then entered the Shanghai Masters where despite being unseeded, he reached the quarterfinals.
-Tomic defeated Fernando Verdasco, 7th seed David Ferrer and Richard Gasquet before losing to world number one Novak Djokovic 7–6, 6–1.
-This was the most games any player had won against Djokovic in 8 matches.
-The tournament scored Tomic his 3rd top 10 win in 2015 (over David Ferrer) and was also his 2nd Masters quarterfinal of his career.
+Tomic defeated Fernando Verdasco, No. 7 seed David Ferrer and Richard Gasquet, before losing to Djokovic.
+This was the most games any player had won against Djokovic in eight matches.
+The tournament scored Tomic his third top 10 win in 2015 (over David Ferrer) and was also his second Masters quarterfinal of his career.
 As a result of his performance, he propelled to world number 18 for the first time.
-Tomic next played at the 2015 Stockholm Open as the 4th seed where he lost to Marcos Baghdatis in the second round after a first round bye.
-His final tournament of the year was the Paris Masters where he defeated Fabio Fognini before losing to eventual semi finalist Stan Wawrinka in the second round.
+Tomic next played at Stockholm as the fourth seed where he lost to Marcos Baghdatis in the second round after a first-round bye.
+His final tournament of the year was the Paris Masters where he defeated Fabio Fognini before losing to eventual semifinalist Stan Wawrinka in the second round.
 He finished the year ranked world No. 18.